Thapsigargin

-Thapsigargin is a non-competitive inhibitor of the sarco/endoplasmic reticulum Ca^{2+} ATPase (SERCA).
+Thapsigargin is a non-competitive inhibitor of sarcoplasmic reticulum/endoplasmic reticulum Ca^{2+} ATPase (SERCA).
 Structurally, thapsigargin is classified as a guaianolide, and is extracted from a plant, Thapsia garganica.
 It is a tumor promoter in mammalian cells.

 Thapsigargin raises cytosolic (intracellular) calcium concentration by blocking the ability of the cell to pump calcium into the sarcoplasmic and endoplasmic reticula.
 Store-depletion can secondarily activate plasma membrane calcium channels, allowing an influx of calcium into the cytosol.
 Depletion of ER calcium stores leads to ER stress and activation of the unfolded protein response.
 Non-resolved ER stress can cumulatively lead to cell death.
 Prolonged store depletion can protect against ferroptosis via remodeling of ER-synthesized phospholipids.

 Thapsigargin treatment and the resulting ER calcium depletion inhibits autophagy independent of the UPR.

 Thapsigargin is useful in experimentation examining the impacts of increasing cytosolic calcium concentrations and ER calcium depletion.

 Biosynthesis

 The complete biosynthesis of thapsigargin has yet to be elucidated.
 A proposed biosynthesis starts with the farnesyl pyrophosphate.
 The first step is controlled by the enzyme germacrene B synthase.
 In the second step, the C(8) position is easily activated for an allylic oxidation due to the position of the double bond.
 The next step is the addition of the acyloxy moiety by a P450 acetyltransferase; which is a well known reaction for the synthesis of the diterpene, taxol.
 In the third step, the lactone ring is formed by a cytochrome P450 enzyme using NADP^{+}.
 With the butyloxy group on the C(8), the formation will only generate the 6,12-lactone ring.
 The fourth step is an epoxidation that initiates the last step of the base guaianolide formation.
 In the fifth step, a P450 enzyme closes the 5 + 7 guaianolide structure.
 The ring closing is important, because it will proceed via 1,10 - epoxidation in order to retain the 4,5 - double bond needed in thapsigargin.
 It is not known whether the secondary modifications to the guaianolide occur before, or after the formation of thapsigargin, but will need to be considered when elucidating the true biosynthesis.
 It should also be noted, that several of these enzymes are P450s, therefore oxygen and NADPH are likely crucial to this biosynthesis as well as other cofactors such as Mg^{2+} and Mn^{2+} may be needed.